 Since finishing my master’s, I’ve worked as an editor, copyeditor, and proofreader, helping individuals and businesses to develop and polish their work.
 I’ve spent time as an in-house editor, but for the most part, I’ve freelanced.
 And I’ve taught writing (an interview with me about that—and more—appears here).

-I’m on Facebook, Instagram, and Twitter, but email is the best way to reach me.
+I’m on Facebook and Instagram, but email is the best way to reach me.
 To email me, click the envelope icon below.